Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Saves

 A save is a roll to avoid bad outcomes from risky choices and circumstances.
-PCs roll 1d100 for an appropriate ability score.
-If they roll *equal to or under that ability score*, they pass.
+PCs roll a d20 for an appropriate ability score.
+If they roll equal to or under that ability score, they pass.
 Otherwise, they fail.
-91-99 is always a fail.

-When a player rolls doubles (e.g. 00, 44) on a save, they have rolled a **Critical** success or fail, respectively.
+A 1 is always a **critical success**, and a 20 is always a **critical failure**.

 For an **opposed** save, both the PC and their opponent make a save.
 Whoever rolls the *highest* number under or equal to their ability score wins the save.
 If both sides fail, the *lowest* result wins.
-Add any ability score above 100 to your result.
+Add any ability score above 20 to your result.

 ### Difficulty